shawlab-moffitt/PATH-SURVEYOR-Suite/7-PATH-SURVEYORS-Docker/README.md

 ## Build

 When the Dockerfile and app folder are in the users desired directory, the image can be built with the `step1_build_the_docker.sh` script, this will run the build function in the current directory.
+For this example the app will be called "ShinyApp", users can change the name to go with the specific application.

 ```
-docker build -t [app name] .
+docker build -t ShinyApp .
 ```

 ## Run